NYC Social Rules

 Registered teams that miss two weeks of play will be considered to have abandoned their place in the league.
 Teams in this category will be contacted by a NYC Social staff member to confirm their status.
 Teams failing to respond within two business days will be removed from the Season schedule and will forfeit their registration fees.
 Teams that do respond will be required to supply reasoning for lack of attendance and petition the league for reinstatement.
 Season abandonment and reactivation decisions will be made on a case-by-case basis at the sole discretion of the league management and must be resolved before returning to play in the current Season or in subsequent Seasons.

 Each player on the official team roster will receive a league-issued shirt at the start of the Season.
 The shirt must be worn and visible during each and every game of the Season.
 Players who forget their Team T-Shirt will cause their team a 0.5 point deduction (each) from that week's Sportsmanship Rating.
 Players who forget their Team T-Shirt or wear an illegally altered shirt (see below) to the game will be made to wear a pinnie in order to participate in the game.

 Players must leave a form of identification with the Game Coordinator to receive the participation pinnie.
 The ID will be returned to the player when the pinnie is turned in after the Game.

-League shirts are also used by Staff at the sponsor bar to determine whether a player is eligible to receive league discounts.
+Team T-Shirts are also used by staff at the sponsor bar to determine whether a player is eligible to receive league discounts.

-While shirt customization is allowed, teams/players must abide by the following rules when personalizing shirts:
+While shirt customization is allowed, teams/players mush abide by the following rules when personalizing shirts:

 If a player's shirt no longer fits into the guidelines above, the player will be charged $10 and issued a replacement shirt.